guettli/android-apps-i-like/README.md

 # Android Apps I like

+As long as Apple will block third party browser engines via [Rule 2.5.6](https://developer.apple.com/app-store/review/guidelines/#2.5.6) I will use Android.
+See [open-web-advocacy.org](//open-web-advocacy.org/) and [appfairness.org](https://appfairness.org/)

-I list of Android Apps I like
+Here my list of Android Apps I like.

 # OpenScan